Welcome to the VarSeq Whole Genome CNV Caller Tutorial!

 The last step in the evaluation is to create the report.
 In the Reports tab, users can enter any relevant patient or sample information just by clicking on the individual dialogs and entering the information on the right side.
 Additionally, all of the information regarding the created CNV evaluation is automatically incorporated, which can be viewed by scrolling down.
-Once the patient and sample information has been entered, click on the word document icon under Saved Exports of Report under Document on the right hand side.
+Once the patient and sample information has been entered, click on the word document icon under Report Exports on the right hand side.

 In the next interface, select New Report Template.

 This gives the user to select the type of template to use under the Copy New Report Template dropdown menu.
 For this project, we will use the default Gene Panel Template.dox.
 Under the New Template Name: type in CNV Template and then click Create.

 This will bring you back to the original report interface.
 From here select Render.